etai1987-ux/Webpage/content/portfolio.md

 date = 2025-11-03T11:56:06Z
 draft = true
 +++
-Explore our portfolio of custom furniture projects.
+Explore my portfolio of custom furniture projects.
 Each piece is crafted with care and attention to detail.

 <!-- Example gallery -->
 ### Recent Projects